zagmax/combinedmodulesrepo/README.md

    3)rest-assured

 # Project structure
-## Classes
+## Test Classes
-Classes with test cases located in "*/test/java/Tasks/", among those are:
+Located in "*/test/java/Tasks/", among those are:
 -TaskOneTests - contains tests for epam.com site -TaskTwoTests - contains tests for demowebshop.com site -TaskThreeTests - contains API tests for petstore.swagger.io

+## Support classes
-Support classes are located in "*/test/java/manager/" :
+Located in "*/test/java/manager/" :
 -PageFactoryManager - responsible for creating instances of page objects -PropertyManager - handles file with properties, needed for tests to work and customize

+## Page classes
-Page classes with methods and locators are located in "*/test/java/pages/" :
+Contain methods and locators, located in "*/test/java/pages/" :
 -CorePage - contains basic methods usable for any site -DemoWebShopPage, DemoWebCheckout - contains locators and methods for demo webshop site -EpamPages - contains methods and locators for epam site